About SlackEX 14.2 64 bit Build 201112 (Enlightenment) and

 Requirements to run SlackEX satisfactory quickly

-X is auto-configured during the boot from disc (DVD).
+X is auto-configured during the boot from the DVD or the USB

 The default language (locale) is set to English.

 You can of course install other Desktop environments (if you

 is Slackware's standard Desktop.
 It can be installed with the

 command sudo slackpkg install kde.
 Watch a screenshot

 and using KDE.
 Note that SlackEX is running in full screen

 For some unknown reason you can't use open-vm-tools when using